kevinma0/kevinma0.github.io/_pages/illustration.md

 ![](/assets/img/illo/apartments.jpg)

-BEIJING - Patterns draw me in because they tell stories of the mundane.
+Patterns draw me in because they are mundane.
 They speak of everyday life and its routines.

 ![](/assets/img/illo/eden.jpg)

 The part that really gets me about this story is its inevitability.
-God makes a Tempter and a temptable being.
-Does free will ever enter the equation?

 ![](/assets/img/illo/latte.jpg)